 Probably everyone has been through the experience of being told to keep their thinking matter in proper order when putting it on paper.
 The formal savoir faire tends to dwell on sequencing words; the systemic bent in language receives less recognition.

-I would not tutor first graders in the deep and surface structures unless avoiding a firing squad – then you blame the squad, anyway.
+I would not try to tutor first graders in the deep and surface structures unless avoiding a firing squad – then you blame the squad, anyway.
 Still, it would take a firing squad to make me tell kids ‘just to follow the order’ or ‘just remember this’ (obviously, the squad would deserve becoming terminated).

 Words have more than one meaning.
 Working words out takes seeing how they relate.
 A ‘book’ might mean printed and bound sheets of paper.
 An ‘open book’ might have nothing written about it.
 A ‘booking’ could be of no librarian care.
 ‘The book’ might be an entirely different ‘chapter’ or ‘story’.
 Telling students just to remember to put words like elements in a kind of linear order happens not to work.